 - (b) In order for the disclosures to be useful to users, the information should be much more granular than what is being proposed.
-However, this would be very difficult to produce and to be presented in an understandable manner. - 79 In addition, some stakeholders consider that the disclosures on liquidation should be clear that they do not provide a full picture of what would happen on liquidation as the disclosures focus only on instruments under the scope of IAS 32 and the local legislation may stipulate other aspects that relates to priority on liquidation, e.g. taxes and employee benefits. - Furthermore, for financial institutions, EFRAG is not clear in which order to provide the disclosures on terms and conditions about priority on liquidation, i.e., based on resolution or based on liquidation.
+However, this would be very difficult to produce and to be presented in an understandable manner. - In addition, some stakeholders consider that the disclosures on liquidation should be clear that they do not provide a full picture of what would happen on liquidation as the disclosures focus only on instruments under the scope of IAS 32 and the local legislation may stipulate other aspects that relates to priority on liquidation, e.g. taxes and employee benefits. - Furthermore, for financial institutions, EFRAG is not clear in which order to provide the disclosures on terms and conditions about priority on liquidation, i.e., based on resolution or based on liquidation.
 EFRAG has heard from its stakeholders that if not based on resolution, then the information would not capture the true risk that users of financial statements should be aware of.
 EFRAG reads the proposals such that the terms and conditions are based on priority of liquidation, but if resolution may impact that priority, then the entity may provide a narrative description of the change in priority.
-Therefore, the disclosures are not based on resolution per se, but if resolution can change priority on liquidation, this can be disclosed when providing the disclosures about priority on liquidation. - In addition, some user stakeholders indicated that that priority on liquidation would be particularly useful if it showed the capital and funding structure of the group. - The terms and conditions of financial instruments with both financial liability and equity characteristics (excluding terms and conditions related to priority on liquidation) - 82 EFRAG agrees with the disclosures on the terms and conditions of financial instruments with both financial liability and equity characteristics.
-These disclosures will help users in understanding the reasons for classification for these types of instruments and the nature and characteristics of the instruments. - 83 EFRAG welcomes and agrees with the disclosures of 'debt-like' and 'equity-like' characteristics, which will provide useful information to users of financial statements.
-For example, for compound instruments with a zero-value equity component, these disclosures would help users to understand why payments are recognised as dividends. - 84 EFRAG compares the debt-like characteristics with a typical debt instrument, which usually comprises principal and interest payments.
-The cash flows are usually either fixed amounts or determinable amounts based on a market rate of interest, which are payable on specified dates.
-The amount and timing of this instrument is similar to an equity instrument with debt-like characteristics even if the entity can avoid or defer those payments before its liquidation.
+Therefore, the disclosures are not based on resolution per se, but if resolution can change priority on liquidation, this can be disclosed when providing the disclosures about priority on liquidation. - 81 In addition, some user stakeholders indicated that that priority on liquidation would be particularly useful if it showed the capital and funding structure of the group. - The terms and conditions of financial instruments with both financial liability and equity characteristics (excluding terms and conditions related to priority on liquidation) - 5882 EFRAG agrees with the disclosures on the terms and conditions of financial instruments with both financial liability and equity characteristics.
+These disclosures will help users in understanding the reasons for classification for these types of instruments and the nature and characteristics of the instruments. - 59 EFRAG welcomes disclosures on the terms and conditions that determine classification as financial liabilities or equity instruments. - Furthermore, EFRAG welcomesand agrees with the disclosures of 'debt-like' and 'equity-like' characteristics, which will provide useful information to users of financial statements.
+For example, for compound instruments with a zero-value equity component, these disclosures would help users to understand why payments are recognised as dividends.